-In the opinion of the Corporation, the College complies with all mandatory provisions of the Code, and it has complied throughout the year ended 31 July 2021.
-The Internal auditors assessed Governance as reasonable.
+In the opinion of the Corporation, the College complies with all provisions of the Code, and it has complied throughout the year ended 31 July 2023.
+This opinion is based on an internal review of compliance with the Code, reported to the Search and Governance Committee on 1 November 2023.

-The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance; at all times, in carrying out its responsibilities, it takes full account of the Code of Good Governance for English Colleges, issued by the Association of Colleges in March 2015 and adopted by the Corporation in July 2015.
+The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance; at all times in carrying out its responsibilities, it takes full account of the Code of Good Governance for English Colleges, issued by the Association of Colleges in March 2015 and adopted by the Corporation in July 2015.
+The Corporation adopted the AOC's new Further Education Governance Code on 14 December 2023, to provide its framework for good governance in 2023-24.